Ever had the feeling that VIPER should be simpler?

 - Conform them to a protocol extended with empty implementations (ApplicationService in the example below).

-- Override the relevant methods for each object.
+- Override the appropriate methods for each object.

 - Delegate the calls from the AppDelegate to each service.